yhs666/mc-docs.zh-cn/articles/azure-stack/azure-stack-enable-multitenancy.md

 ## Replace the value below with the name of the resource group in which the directory tenant registration resource should be created (resource group must already exist).
 $ResourceGroupName = "system.local"

+## Replace the value below with the region location of the resource group.
+$location = "local"

 Register-AzSGuestDirectoryTenant -AdminResourceManagerEndpoint $adminARMEndpoint ` -DirectoryTenantName $azureStackDirectoryTenant ` -GuestDirectoryTenantName $guestDirectoryTenantToBeOnboarded `